 Humanize Your Social Media

 Try this simple exercise: If your brand were a person, what would they be like?
 Fun?
 Energetic?
 Loud?
 Modest?
 Once you map out who you are as a company, apply that voice and personality to your social media channels.
 Customers want to feel like they can relate to your business.
 By humanizing your brand, you will accomplish this goal.
+(Visit our social media management page for more on social media.)

 This could be something as simple as doing a service project once a quarter.
 Again, consider what type of organization you are trying to be.
 Is your image All about supporting veterans?
 Going green?
 Keeping the arts in public schools?
 Pick a cause and make it a point to back and promote it online.
 Weaving this type of social responsibility into your brand’s story can make consumers feel as if they are part of something.